Bright Data MCP server

 Security Best Practices

-• Never use raw scraped content directly in LLM prompts
+Always treat scraped web content as untrusted data.
+Never use raw scraped content directly in LLM prompts to avoid potential prompt injection risks.
+Instead:

 • Filter and validate all web data before processing

-• Use structured data extraction rather than raw text
+• Use structured data extraction rather than raw text (web_data tools)

 Troubleshooting

-"spawn npx ENOENT" Error
+"spawn npx ENOENT" error

-• On macOS: Run which node
+• macOS: which node

-• On Windows: Run where node
+• Windows: where node

 How to install this MCP server